geosolutions-it/scripts/performance_tests/WMS/README.txt

 How to use it
 =============

-1. Open the "test_all.jmx" test paln on JMeter and set the main parameters HOST
+1. Open the "test_all.jmx" test plan on JMeter and set the main parameters HOST
    HTTP_SCHEMA
    HTTP_PORT